Kas-tle/EnjinScraper/README.md

 #### Configuring the `config.json`

-Create a `config.json` file in the root directory of the project.
+Optionally, create a `config.json` file in the root directory of the project.
+Otherwise, you will be prompted for required values on first run.
 The file should look like this, but with comments omitted:

 ```jsonc
 {